autonomys/subspace-relayer/backend/README.md

 # Relayer

 Node.js app which subscribes to the blocks on the source chain and sends block data to the Subspace chain as an extrinsic.
-Transactions are signed and sent by the Subspace chain account, which is derived from the seed.
+Transactions are signed and sent by the corresponding account (per chain), which is derived from the main seed.
+For example: `//Alice//1`
+Where:
+* `//Alice` is the main seed (for development)
+* `1` is chain feed ID (specified in the config below).

-Path to JSON configuration file can be specified at `.env`:
+Main seed and path to JSON configuration file can be specified at `.env`:
 ```
 CHAIN_CONFIG_PATH=config.json
+FUNDS_ACCOUNT_SEED="//Alice"
 ```

 `CHAIN_CONFIG_PATH` needs to point to JSON file with the following structure: